Aaron0066/Python-based-weather-app/README.md

 # Python-based-weather-app
-●	Developed a weather app using the Python programming language.
+●	Developed a backend project, It is weather app using the Python programming language.
 I Used the OpenWeatherMap API to retrieve weather data and used the requests library in Python to fetch the weather API.